 Plymouth Cathedral, Gothic Revival Catholic cathedral in Plymouth, England.

-Construction started in 1856 under architects Joseph and Charles Hansom and finished in 1858 as the mother church for Cornwall, Devon, and Dorset.
-The completion gave the region a new religious center during the mid-19th century.
+Construction began in 1856 under architects Joseph and Charles Hansom and was completed in 1858 to serve as the mother church for Cornwall, Devon, and Dorset.
+It was built at a time when the Catholic Church in England had recently regained the right to build openly after emancipation.

 The cathedral holds strong ties to the naval community and regularly hosts services for military personnel stationed at the nearby port.
 This connection shapes how the building functions as a spiritual center for both civilians and serving sailors.